 You don't have to take care of the ongoing management of your plan all by yourself.
-Our Business Market Administration team provides dedicated, ongoing support for your employer-owned and employer-sponsored plans funded with life insurance.
+We provide dedicated, ongoing support for your employer-owned and employer-sponsored plans funded with life insurance.
 And we'll be there not just today, but throughout the life of your plan.